CLIxIndia-Dev/unplatform_v2/README.md

 npm install
 ```

-Once you have your environment set up, you need to build the UI elements
+Once you have your environment set up, you need to compile the UI JavaScript code
-(see Compiling the UI section for more details).
+(see [Compiling the UI section](#compiling-the-ui-only-ie-for-development--testing)) for more details).

-For a first-time install or migrating from an earlier version (which used filespace to store sessions), you also have to create the `sqlite` database that will hold the web sessions.
-If migrating from an earlier version with
+## Initializing the database
-sessions in filespace or if you don't run this command, you'll see an error like:
+For a first-time install or migrating from an earlier version (which used filespace to store sessions), you have to create the `sqlite` database that will hold the web sessions.
+If you do not, you will see an error in the `unplatform` terminal like:

 ```
 OperationalError: no such table: sessions
 ```

-To create the session database:
+To create the sessions database, run the included `session_migration.py` script:

 ```
 python session_migration.py